math189sp19/math189su19/README.md

-# Mathematics of Big Data Summer 2018
+# Mathematics of Big Data Spring 2019
 Taught by Professor Weiqing Gu

-This page is created for the Mathematics of Big Data course Summer 2018.
+This page is created for the Mathematics of Big Data course Spring 2019.

 # References:
   1. math189r
       * https://math189r.github.ios
-      * This is the page created for Mathematics of Big Data Fall 2016 by Conner DiPaolo, the head grutor of that course.
+      * This is the page created for Mathematics of Big Data Spring 2019 by Joseph Nunez (adapted from a previous webpage made by Conner DiPaolo), the head grutor of that course.
       * Most of the information in syllabus and course schedule are obtained from the original page.
   2. TEMPLATED.co